DSCI-310-2023/dsci-310-group-09/contributing.md

 # Contributing to the DSCI 310 Project

+Thank you for contributing to our project!

-This outlines how to propose a change to the DSCI 310 project.
+This document outlines how to propose a change to the DSCI 310 project.

 ### Fixing typos